tlakomy/egghead-aws-cdk-workshop/docs/0_cdk_setup.md

 which creates a sample stack with an SQS Queue and SNS Topic.

-(_Note: you don't need to know what is SQS and SNS, that's perfectly fine_).
+(_Note: you don't need to know what SQS and SNS are, that's perfectly fine, we are not going to use them in this workshop_).

 ## Anatomy of a stack